Follow our 8 simple steps to create a fully-functional website for your business

 - Pricing: Free plan available, paid plans start at $13/month (billed annually)

 - Design: Extensive collection of over 500 templates, covering pretty much every industry you can think of

 - Features: Massive app market with over 260+ apps for adding niche functionality to your site

-- Support: Includes phone, email, forum, help center
+- Support: Includes phone, email, forum, and help center

 Who is Wix best for?